There are many jobs and businesses that are recession-proof so you can still make money during hard times!

 Whether you prefer to deliver fast food or essentials like groceries for your gig job, there are plenty of platforms out there that you can join.

-A few major food delivery service platforms that offer gig economy jobs include:
+A few of the best food delivery service platforms that offer gig economy jobs include:

 Car Rental Apps

-If you have a vehicle sitting around that you don’t use, making the decision to rent it out will give you access to passive income without having to work a gig job.
-Fortunately, there are a few platforms out there that can make the process more seamless for you.
+If you have a vehicle sitting around that you don’t use, renting it out will give you access to passive income without having to work a gig job.

 You can even rent your RV or any other vehicle you have taking up room- everything could be used to make extra money!